Blog

 Data Integrity | Prone to errors from manual entry and duplication. | Enforces data rules to ensure consistency and accuracy. |

-Scalability | Becomes slow and unwieldy with large datasets. | Designed to handle millions of records without performance issues. |
+Scalability | Becomes slow and unwieldy with large datasets. | Handles millions of records without performance issues. |

-Concurrent Use | Risk of conflicting versions and overwritten data. | Allows multiple users to access and update data simultaneously. |
+Concurrent Use | Risk of conflicting versions and overwritten data. | Lets multiple users access and update data at once. |

-Security | Limited; often relies on simple password protection. | Offers robust security, including user permissions and encryption. |
+Security | Limited; often relies on simple password protection. | Includes user permissions and encryption. |

-Data Relationships | Difficult to link related information across different sheets. | Easily manages complex relationships between data points. |
+Data Relationships | Difficult to link related information across sheets. | Easily manages relationships between data points. |

 Making the Shift to a Modern System

-The rise of AI has made databases even more powerful and accessible for small businesses.
-A recent survey showed AI usage among U.S. small businesses shot up by 41% in the last year.
-In fact, 58% of those users are saving over 20 hours a month by automating tasks like customer database management.
+AI has made databases even more useful for small businesses.
+A recent survey found AI usage among U.S. small businesses rose 41% in the last year, and 58% of those users save over 20 hours a month by automating tasks like customer database management.
+For a deeper look at where spreadsheets fall short, see our comparison of spreadsheets vs databases.

 Choosing Your Database Type: SQL vs NoSQL

-Once you’ve decided to move past the chaos of spreadsheets, the next big question is what kind of database to use.
-This decision usually boils down to two main flavors: SQL and NoSQL.
-The names might sound a little intimidating, but the concepts are actually pretty simple when you connect them to how your business works day-to-day.
+Once you've decided to move past spreadsheets, the next question is what kind of database to use.
+It usually comes down to two options: SQL and NoSQL.
+The names sound intimidating, but the concepts map cleanly onto how your business works day to day.
+Picking the right database for a small business isn't about the most powerful option, it's about the one that fits the shape of your information.

 Understanding SQL Databases